SuyeshBadge/fixin5mins/memory-bank/progress.md

 - Ensured all code paths properly assign values to prevent TypeScript compilation errors The build now completes successfully with no TypeScript errors.

+**AI MODEL INTEGRATION FIXED**: We have resolved the OpenRouter API integration issues that were causing 400 errors due to invalid model IDs.
+The project was updated to use OpenRouter instead of OpenAI, but some code still referenced the old OpenAI model identifiers.
+Specific fixes included:
+- Replaced all references to 'openai:gpt-4' with proper OpenRouter model usage
+- Updated index.ts to use generateContentWithFallback() method instead of direct model specification
+- Updated imageGenerator.ts to use the fallback mechanism for robust AI content generation
+- All AI service calls now use valid OpenRouter model IDs from the FREE_MODELS constants
+- Implemented automatic fallback to alternative models if the primary model fails
+- Enhanced error handling for model availability and deprecation scenarios The AI service now works correctly with OpenRouter's free models and includes robust fallback mechanisms.

 ## What Works
 Based on the codebase review: